 During this season, you will see many bird species busy on the Refuge.
 Come for the Auto Tour and your car functions as your bird blind, ensuring that birds will stand or fly near you for excellent viewing and photographing opportunities.
 Birds become accustomed to our slow-moving cars, and will not as quickly fly away.
 Remember to stay in your car each October 1 - April 30, when this bird activity is at its peak!

-Did you know that in addition to Ridgefield NWR, Steigerwald Lake NWR is part of our four refuge complex managed together?
-Steigerwald Lake NWR, located just outside of Washougal, WA, is another great place to walk and enjoy the native wildlife of Southwest Washington.
-And, what better way to get to know a refuge than to join up with its volunteers.
-Here is what we have on tap for this winter:
+Did you know that Ridgefield NWR is part of a complex of four refuges managed together?
+Steigerwald Lake NWR, just outside of Washougal, WA is part of our complex and is another great place to walk and enjoy the native wildlife of Southwest Washington.
+And, what better way to get to know a refuge than to hang out with its volunteers?!
+Contact firstname.lastname@example.org

 Thank you for visiting the refuge and supporting conservation!
 If you have any questions regarding activities and regulations on the refuge, call the office Monday through Friday 7:30 to 3:30 at